A significant performance before every time the All Blacks play, we explain what the haka actually is in this piece.

 What Is The Haka?

-New Zealand are undoubtedly the favourites to secure glory at the 2019 Rugby World Cup because they have the talent, the know-how, the experience and what also gets overlooked; the haka.
-It is a word we all know and recognise but not many actually know the history of the dance.
+New Zealand bring something unique to our sport: the haka.
+It is a term we all know and recognise but not many actually know the history of the display.
 So let’s take a look.

 Dig a little deeper (the right YouTube search’ll do) and it’s clear it wasn’t always like this; a 1973 rendition in Cardiff is no more than a jig and a jump, to the point that there’s a spoof version with said footage accompanied by Mud’s jaunty number “Tiger Feet”.